netbox-community/ansible_modules/docs/plugins/nb_lookup_lookup.rst

 ..
 Collection note

 .. note::
-    This lookup plugin is part of the `netbox.netbox collection <https://galaxy.ansible.com/netbox/netbox>`_ (version 3.7.1).
+    This lookup plugin is part of the `netbox.netbox collection <https://galaxy.ansible.com/netbox/netbox>`_ (version 3.8.0).

-    You might already have this collection installed if you are using the ``ansible`` package.
-    It is not included in ``ansible-core``.
-    To check whether it is installed, run :code:`ansible-galaxy collection list`.

     To install it, use: :code:`ansible-galaxy collection install netbox.netbox`.
+    You need further requirements to be able to use this lookup plugin, see :ref:`Requirements <ansible_collections.netbox.netbox.nb_lookup_lookup_requirements>` for details.

     To use it in a playbook, specify: :code:`netbox.netbox.nb_lookup`.

 .. version_added

-.. versionadded:: 0.1.0 of netbox.netbox
+.. versionadded:: netbox.netbox 0.1.0

 .. contents::
    :local: